Deep-Symmetry/afterglow/doc/primes.md

 I want to start by verifying that we were given a positive integer.
 There are two built-in predicates we can use for that, `integer?` and `pos?`.
-All that remains is to check whether there is any number ranging from two up to half of our candidate number that evenly divides it.
+All that remains is to check whether there is any number ranging from two up to the square root of our candidate number that evenly divides it.
 If not, then we can be sure it is prime.

 While in imperative languages you do this kind of thing by writing an explicit loop that assigns a variable to hold each value you want to